-- closing exchange prices (that is, closing prices for standardized electricity products traded on an organized exchange such as the New York Mercantile Exchange); broker dealer and over-the-counter price quotations;
+- closing exchange prices (that is, closing prices for standardized electricity products traded on an organized exchange such as the New York Mercantile Exchange); - broker dealer and over-the-counter price quotations;

 Property, Plant and Equipment: Property, plant and equipment is stated at cost.
-For utility plant, cost includes contracted services, direct labor and administrative costs and an allowance for funds used during construction (AFUDC).
+For utility plant, cost includes contracted services, direct labor and materials, indirect charges for engineering, supervision, general and administrative costs and an allowance for funds used during construction (AFUDC).
 AFUDC represents the cost of borrowed funds used to finance construction projects.
 The AFUDC rate was 7.39% in 2000, 6.00% in 1999 and 6.00% in 1998.
 The cost of additions to utility plant and replacement units of property are capitalized.
 Interest capitalized into construction in progress was \$9.4 million in 2000, \$4.4 million in 1999 and \$1.9 million in 1998.